: International Lifeline Fund

 How does your secondary "Sanitation" focus relate to well drilling and providing clean water?

-By Bank-On-Rain Posted on Tue 18 Oct 2011, over 12 years ago
+By Bank-On-Rain Posted on Tue 18 Oct 2011, about 13 years ago

 What I learned at more than at intellectual level, after Bank-on-Rain visited Sierra Leone last month, is the urgency for sanitation education and implementation to go hand in hand with providing clean water.
 In fact it appears to me after several in depth discussions that sanitation should in fact be the first focus (whether you are doing it or partnering with another organization).